-he WJU Emergency Response Manual's procedures are designed to protect lives and property.
-If a campus emergency cannot be handled by routine measures the President or Vice President in charge may declare a University State of Emergency and implement the Emergency Response Manual's procedures.
+The WU Emergency Response Manual's procedures are designated to protect lives and property.
+If a campus emergency cannot be handled by routine measures the President or designee in charge may declare a University State of Emergency and implement the Emergency Response Manual's procedures.
 Since an emergency may be sudden and/or without warning, the procedures are designed to be flexible.